Gsingh990/Deploy-Your-AI-Application-In-Production-Terraform/README.md

 -   **Key Management:** Azure Key Vault is used to securely store sensitive information.
 -   **Role-Based Access Control (RBAC):** Azure RBAC is recommended for managing access to resources.
 -   **Managed Identities:** Utilize Managed Identities for Azure resources to authenticate to services without managing credentials.
+-   **Secure Access to VMs:** Jumpbox VMs and Azure Bastion provide secure and controlled access to virtual machines.
+-   **DDoS Protection:** Protects the virtual network from distributed denial-of-service attacks.

 ## Contributing